 First thing’s first: you should think long and hard about the decision to sell.
 Exactly why is it you’d like to step back from the business?
 Are you ready to retire, or want to start a totally different business?
 Please note that if your company is in financial trouble, you may not be permitted to sell – or at the very least, the process of selling your business will be far more cumbersome.

 But whatever the reason, you ultimately know best.
 If you think it’s time to sell, then it’s time to sell.
-Take a look at market conditions, have a think about the ways in which you may be able to move forward, and prepare yourself for any potential Capital Gains Tax you might need to pay if you profit from the sale of your business.
+Take a look at market conditions, have a think about the ways in which you may be able to move forward, and prepare yourself for any potential Capital Gains Tax you might need to pay if you profit from selling your business.

 After you’ve made the decision to sell your business, you need to inform any and all stakeholders that will be affected by your decision.
 More important still, it’s worth pointing out that some of those stakeholders might need to extend their permission to you before you’re legally allowed to sell.

-If there are other shareholders in your company, you must obtain their consent before you’re allowed to commence selling.
+If there are other shareholders in your company, you must obtain their consent before you’re allowed to commence selling your business.
 Alternatively, if you’re the only shareholder who would like to sell, you can always resign as a director and arrange to sell your existing shares – thus effectively buying yourself out of the business.

 Before you start attempting to attract a buyer for your company, you should also think about how you can realistically increase the value of your business to maximise the amount of profit you stand to gain from selling.